-We considered the activities of internal audit against the requirements of Public Sector Internal Audit Standards ("PSIAS"), focusing our review on the public sector requirements of the attribute and performance standards contained within PSIAS.
-We reviewed internal audit reports and conclusions, and through discussion obtained the views of internal audit of risks of fraud within the Council.
+The chief internal auditor has carried out a self assessment of the activities of internal audit against the requirements of Public Sector Internal Audit Standards ("PSIAS"), focusing our review on the public sector requirements of the attribute and performance standards contained within PSIAS.
+He has confirmed that they meet with 12 of the 13 standards fully and generally conforms to the other with agreed actions to fully meet the requirements in place, We reviewed internal audit reports and conclusions, and through discussion obtained the views of internal audit of risks of fraud within the Council.